IvanOliveir/data_stream_with_kinesis/README.md

-#AWS Lakehouse with Delta Lake
+#AWS Data Stream With Kinesis